 Once you and your teen agree on how much will be spent on fun and how much will be deposited into savings, encourage them to have their paychecks directly deposited into an LGFCU Zard Checking or Share account.
 From there, your teen can divide the funds so that spending money goes into the checking account and the remaining balance stays in savings for long-term goals.
 This way long-term savings is out of sight and out of mind, reducing the impulse to spend it.

 If your teen has shown they’re responsible with money, they may be ready for a debit card to make purchases and get cash from ATMs.
 Routinely review the account with them to keep a close eye on the balance.
 Encourage them to log in to Member Connect from a smartphone or tablet to track their accounts.
-Sit with your teen to learn more about overdraft protection.
+Sit with your teen to help them learn more about the Credit Union's overdraft transfer service.
 If they choose this service, they can avoid getting hit with fees that could shrink their account balance.
 Next, show them how to reconcile their account using account statements.
 And since some places still take checks, it wouldn’t hurt to show them how to write a check, too!

 Even the very young can earn and save